akaabdullahmateen/roadmap/mechatronics/statistics/chapter-1/index.md

 ### Measurement Scales

 Measurement means assigning a number to an observation, and *scaling* is the process of measurement.
 Levels of measurement, also called scales of measurement, describes how precisely variables are recorded.
-The four levels of measurements are cumulative; which means that they each take on the properties of lower levels and add new properties:
+The four levels of measurements are cumulative (they each take on the properties of lower levels and add new properties).

 | Measurement scale | Description | Example |
 | - | - | - |